DeathstrokeAJ/create-stack-app/README.md

 ## 📦 **Installation**

-> ⚠️ **Note**: This package is currently in development phase and not yet available on npm.
+> ⚠️ **Note**: This package is currently in production and available on npm, though bugs and issues are actively being addressed.

 ```bash
 # Coming soon